 Why is it called Power ColLABorative?

-We’re in this work together and dedicated to taking a Liberatory Design Thinking mindset in iterating our training and curriculum.
+We’re in this work together and dedicated to taking a Liberatory Design Thinking stance in iterating our training and curriculum.
 We utilize your evaluation and feedback as a driving force for change and responsiveness to your needs and to the needs of the girls you serve.
 As a collaborator, you’ll be able to share ongoing feedback with our team as you implement the curriculum and apply the strategies and skills with your girls (and any and all youth you serve!).

 The design for the Power ColLABorative training is built on 9 years of experience in training professionals.